oscarfonts/sensor-widgets/doc/en/sos.rst

 -----------

 Finally, an observation is the value of an observed property at a particular time and place (Feature Of Interest).
-For example: The temperature at location X on 22/09/2015 at 11:52 AM is 23 degrees celsius".
+For example: "The temperature at Barcelona on 22/09/2015 at 11:52 AM is 23 degrees celsius".

-Usual data representations are a particular observation for a particular time and place, or a series of observations in a given time span.

 Operations